yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 ## **Exercise 3: Review the Model Interface**

-In this exercise you will switch to Report view, and review the model interface.
+In this exercise, you will switch to Report view, and review the model interface.

 ### **Task 1: Review the model interface**

-In this task you will switch to Report view, and review the model interface.
+In this task, you will switch to Report view and review the model interface.

 1. Switch to Report view.

 2. In the **Fields** pane, notice the following:

-	- Columns, hierarchies and their levels are fields, which can be used to configure report visuals
+	- Columns, hierarchies, and their levels are fields, which can be used to configure report visuals

 	- Only fields relevant to report authoring are visible

-	- The **SalespersonRegion** table is not visible—because all of its fields are hidden
+	- The **SalespersonRegion** table is not visible—because all its fields are hidden

 	- Spatial fields in the **Region** and **Reseller** table are adorned with a spatial icon